Should I Get a Lawyer for a Car Accident That Wasn’t My Fault in Texas? Key Facts for Texas Drivers

 Should I Get a Lawyer for a Car Accident That Wasn’t My Fault in Texas?

 Should I get a lawyer for a car accident that wasn’t my fault in Texas?
-This is a common question after a crash, especially when you’re injured and unsure about your next steps.
+This is a common question after a crash, especially when injuries or insurance issues create uncertainty about next steps.

 Texas Is an At-Fault State

 In Texas, the person responsible for the accident pays for damages.
 However, that doesn’t mean the process is simple.
-Insurance companies often dispute fault, delay claims, or offer lowball settlements.
+Insurance companies often dispute fault, delay claims, or offer early or reduced settlement proposals.

 Comparative Fault Law

 Texas follows modified comparative negligence, which means if you’re found to be more than 50% at fault, you can’t recover anything.
-If you’re found partially at fault (but less than 51%), your compensation is reduced.
+If you’re found partially at fault (but less than 51%), any damages awarded may be reduced based on your percentage of fault.

 Compensation May Go Beyond Medical Bills